· Ivelin Kozarev · Sales Strategy · 6 min read

 1. Infinite practice without manager time

 Your SDRs can run through opening scenarios, objection handling, and compliance checks 24/7.
-No manager required.
+Without manager involvement.

 2. Consistent quality across all reps and clients